Li Jinglong: Historical records

 During the Jingnan campaign, he supported the Jianwen Emperor against the Prince of Yan (the later Yongle Emperor).
 An account cited how Jinglong besieged Beiping and face the Prince of Yan's wife, who mobilized other women to assist in the city's defense.
-The Jianwen emperor appeared to favor him, choosing to reinstate the general even after his losses to the Yongle Emperor's army.
+The Jianwen Emperor appeared to favor him, choosing to reinstate the general even after his losses to the Yongle Emperor's army.
 After a string of defeats, the emperor finally replaced him with Sheng Yong (盛庸).

-Li Jinglong surrendered to the Prince of Yan, and it was reported that he conspired with Prince Gu to betray the Jianwen emperor by opening the gates to Nanjing when the enemy's army arrived in July 1402.
+Li Jinglong surrendered to the Prince of Yan, and it was reported that he conspired with Prince Gu to betray the Jianwen Emperor by opening the gates to Nanjing when the enemy's army arrived in July 1402.

 However, during the Yongle Emperor's reign, Li Jinglong was convicted of corruption and treason.
-Zhu Su, Prince of Zhou, exposed that Li had accepted bribes, and Zheng Ci (郑赐), minister of punishment, accused Li of treason.
+Zhu Su, Prince of Zhou, exposed that Li had accepted bribes, and Zheng Ci (鄭賜), minister of punishment, accused Li of treason.
 Later, Zhu Neng (朱能) showed further evidence to impeach Li Jinglong and his brother Li Zengzhi (李增枝) of treason.
 The Yongle Emperor then imprisoned Li Jinglong and stripped him of his title.
 Furthermore, the emperor put Li Jinglong's brother Li Zengzhi, his wife and children, and dozens of his other family members under house arrest and their homes were searched with their property confiscated.
 Li Jinglong then died in the last years of the Yongle Emperor's reign.